 Daily Dose of Destruction

-Some sediment that is blown rolls along the ground in a process called creep.
-If particle get blown into the air, but are too heavy to be suspended there, they fall back to the ground in another process called saltation.
-Some particles of sediment are so light that they fly in the wind and we call that suspension.
+Some sediment that is blown by wind, rolls along the ground, like larger grains of sand because it is too heavy for wind to pick it up, in a process called creep.
+If particles like lighter sand and silt, get blown into the air, but are too heavy to be suspended there, they fall back to the ground in another process called saltation.
+Some sediment like clay are so light that they fly in the wind and we call that suspension.
 Wind can carry clay and silt sized sediment miles away and into the atmosphere.
 As particles creep along the ground and jump into the air, they knock other sediment loose and it too begins to move in the direction of the wind.
-These process can be so persistent and effective that they can create a sand storm called a haboob.
+These processes can be so persistent and effective that they can create a sand storm called a haboob.
 Haboobs are very common in Arizona during the monsoon season.
+Wind blown sediments are great eroders and weatherers.

 In order to combat wind erosion in agricultural areas, farmers and ranchers will plant windbreaks around their fields to try and slow the wind down.
 To keep beaches from eroding in the wind, they too use windbreak fences and plant grasses that hold the sand in place slowing the erosion down.

 Wind builds sand dunes.
 Sand dunes actually migrate over time, changing their locations in a process called dune migration.
 There are many prehistoric rock formations that are actually ancient sand dunes.
-Sand dunes start by sediment piling up against something that is blocking sediment transport, like a shrub, rock, or side of a hill.
+Sand dunes start when wind blown sand runs into something that is blocking sediment transport, like a shrub, a rock, or the side of a hill.
 These sand dunes can grow very large because the higher they grow the more sediment can become trapped by them.
 You can tell the general wind direction, even ancient wind direction by studying and understanding sand dunes.
 The side facing the wind has the gentle slope.
 Dunes move away from the direction of the wind.
-As dune gets higher, its angle of repose will be reaches, it will collapse, and then grow again.
+As a dune gets higher, its angle of repose will cause it to collapse.
 We call the steeper face of the sand dune, the slip face.

 There are several types of sand dunes.